yugabyte/ybu/TFE/YBU-58/ybu-58.md

 The purpose of this lab was to demonstrate how to execute a YSQL workload on the three node multi-zone Universe.

 Multiple workloads can now be added to the Universe to benchmark performance.
 High availability and resiliency can also be demonstrated by removing a node.

-If you wish to open the YSQL shell to review logs realtime on the nodes, take a look at the Yugabyte documents.